-It is evident from Figs- 4 & 6 -that the concrete FPZ is a narrow band, of a few mm wide, rather than a large zone like that in timber in Fig. 5.
-This indicates that oOnly the material along the crack line is affected by, or resists the crack, and thereforeso the specimen size is irrelevant in debonding fracture.
+It is evident from Fig. 4 & 6 that the concrete FPZ is a narrow band, a few mm wide, rather than a large zone like that in timber in Fig. 5.
+This indicates that only the material along the crack line is affected by, or resists the crack, and therefore the specimen size is irrelevant in debonding fracture.

-Figure 7 Centre-notched TPB test using DIC techniques, from Wu et al.(2011)
+Figure 7 Centre-notched TPB test using DIC techniques [17].

 Similar results have been seen before, but not noted clearly enough by researchers.
-Fig.7 shows strain fields at different loading stages for a centre-notched TPB test by Wu et al. (2011) constructed using DIC techniques, together with the corresponding FPZ.
-(Note here that the strain field pictures start from the pre-notch tip and the colour scale for the three strain fields are different, so are not directly comparable should not be compared.)
+Fig.7 shows strain fields at different loading stages for a centre-notched TPB test constructed using DIC techniques [17], together with the corresponding FPZ.
+Note here that the strain field pictures start from the pre-notch tip and the colour scale for the three strain fields are different, so should not be compared.
 The crack opening displacements were used for the FPZ identification, but the precise values were not given in the paper, and the strain field was only used qualitatively.
-The FPZ was observed to be similar to a crack band with a width of a fewseveral mm.
+The FPZ was observed to be similar to a crack band with a width of several mm.
 The strain values corresponding to the FPZ tip in the three loading stages were different, ranging from 0.002 - 0.015.

-Figure 8 (a) Centre-notched TPB test using Moire interferometry from Cedolin et al. (1983); (b) Tensile split test using X-rays techniques from Ostuka & Date (2000)
+Figure 8 (a) Centre-notched TPB test using Moire interferometry from [18]; (b) Tensile split test using X-rays techniques from [19]

 Fig. 8(a) shows a strain field and FPZ identification by Cedolin et al. (1983) for a centre-notched TPB test with a specimen similar to that in Fig. 7 in both size and maximum aggregate diameter.
 Holographic Moire interferometry was used for this FPZ inspection, and the strain contours at 0.2, 0.3, and 0.6×10^{-3} were identified.
 They stated that the region within the 0.6×10^{-3} strain contour was certainly within the FPZ but they were not specific about the region between $0.2 \sim 0.6 \times 10^{-3}$.
-Although the absolute strain values from Cedolin et al. and Wu et al. are very different, the FPZ size is similar, ranging up to about ten mm in width.
-Fig. 8(b) shows the FPZ identified at peak load by X-ray techniques in a tensile split test by Ostuka & Date (2000), where the FPZ for specimens with different sizes and aggregate diameters were compared.
+Although the absolute strain values from [17] and [18] are very different, the FPZ size is similar, ranging up to about ten mm in width.
+Fig. 8(b) shows the FPZ identified at peak load by X-ray techniques in a tensile split test [19], where the FPZ for specimens with different sizes and aggregate diameters were compared.
 The micro-cracking patterns were direct observations, and the FPZ regions were outlined by the researchers.
 The FPZ again is in a narrow band with a width comparable to or less than the maximum aggregate diameter, and the development length of the band before the peak load is specimen-size dependent.
 These results are consistent with the wedge-split peel-off test results, showing that conventional concrete cracks are similar to debonding cracks, which explains why the conventional opening fracture energy can be used in debonding.
 The detailed conclusions about the concrete FPZ and the source of fracture resistance are: